jkeohan/rctr-9-8-20/w07d14/intro-to-styled-components.md

 ## Framing

 As with all things `coding` there are many ways to accomplish the same thing.
-Take for instance the need to run a simple conditional logic statement.
-It could be performed using the following approaches:
+Take for instance the need to run simple conditional logic.
+Depending on the use case any of the follow might suffice:

 - if/else
 - switch statement
 - ternary operators

-What about the need to iterator and filter an array of data.
-The following approaches could be taken:
+What about looping and/or filtering an array of data.
+Once again depending on the use case several approaches could be taken:

 - for loop
 - Array.forEach()
 - Array.filter()
 - Array.reduce()

+Styling is no different React and depending on your need and/or level of experience several approaches can be taken:

-Styling is no different and, although we are free to take the most basic approach such a single CSS file for the entire app there are several more options to consider as per organization and third party tools in the React ecosystem.
+- a single all encompassing CSS file for the entire app
+- individual CSS files for each Component
+- upgrading your CSS to use Sass/SCSS
+- inline styles and/or JS conditional logic to update values
+- import a library such as Styled Components

 <hr>

+#### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 2min

+Before we go on let's take a moment to answer the following question:

-:question: How would you define a Compponent and it's place in React and the React Ecosystem?
+:question: How would you define a Component and it's place in React and the React Ecosystem?

 <hr>

 ## Components As Self-Contained

-The first concept we need to keep in mind is that `Components` are meant to be **self-contained** and **reusable**.
+Based on the answers provided to the previous question it's clear that the first concept we need to keep in mind is that `Components` are meant to be **self-contained** and **reusable**.

 <hr>